PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-10 00:50:00
+Last updated: 2024-04-10 00:50:36
-Random Quote: You all know exactly who I am.
-Say my name. - Walter White
+Random Quote: What do a bunch o' bloody peasants know about a lord's honor?
+We know some about murder, though.  -  Lem Lemoncloak